-The Neuroscience BSc at King's is a modern and multidisciplinary degree that harnesses elements of cell, molecular and developmental biology, neuroanatomy, physiology and pharmacology, and links to sciences of the mind: psychology and philosophy.
-Students gain a broad grounding in the subject, with special emphasis on developmental neuroscience, diseases & disorders of the nervous system, clinical and psychological aspects.
+The Neuroscience BSc at King's is a modern and multidisciplinary degree covering aspects of cell, molecular and developmental biology, neuroanatomy, physiology and pharmacology.
+It also links to psychology and philosophy.
+The programme will give you a broad grounding in the subject, with special emphasis on developmental neuroscience, diseases and disorders of the nervous system, and clinical and psychological aspects of neuroscience.

 Europe's largest centre for medical and professional healthcare education

 88% student satisfaction (National Student Survey 2016)